Plutusecurus/.github/profile/README.md

 * Download the APK
 * Create an account using your private and public keys
 * Make payments or try out our expense tracker
+* For making payments INR->ETH used a dummy credit card number (4111111111111)

 ## 💭 Features